Image of Dr. Isabel Thielmann

 A silhouette contains a compass surrounded by the terms Integrity, Respect, Ethics, Values.
 Antique-looking background (similar to a world map), brown color.

-Head of project: Isabel Thielmann (PI); contributors/researchers: Matthias Burghart, Nicole Casali, Tatiana Khalaf, Alicia Seidl
+Head of project: Isabel Thielmann (PI); contributors/researchers: M. Burghart, N. Casali, T. Khalaf, A. Seidl

-The functioning of societies and the quality of social relationships heavily depend on moral behaviors such as fairness, cooperation, and honesty, whereas immoral behaviors such as… more
+The functioning of societies and the quality of social relationships depend on moral behaviors such as fairness, cooperation, and honesty.
+Conversely, immoral behaviors – including exploitation… more

 Hands of people from different backgrounds are placed on top of each other, and the people are wearing colorful knitted sweaters.